Terrence Jones: Mets de Guaynabo (2020)

 On October 21, 2020, it was reported that Mets de Guaynabo had added Jones to their roster.

 On January 14, 2022, Jones signed with Yulon Luxgen Dinos of the Super Basketball League.

 Grand Rapids Gold (2022)

 On March 3, 2022, Jones was acquired via available player pool by the Grand Rapids Gold.

 Cariduros de Fajardo (2022)

 On May 9, 2022, Jones signed with Cariduros de Fajardo of the Baloncesto Superior Nacional (BSN).
 On July 12, 2022, Jones scored a career-high 49 points against the Leones de Ponce in the 2022 BSN's quarterfinals.

-Kaohsiung Steelers (2022–present)
+Kaohsiung Steelers (2022)

 On October 28, 2022, Jones joined the Kaohsiung Steelers of Taiwan.

+Leones de Ponce (2023)

+On April 10, 2023, Jones was signed by the Leones de Ponce of the Baloncesto Superior Nacional (BSN) as an injury replacement for their import player Eric Paschall.